NOAHBENJ/NOAHBENJ/README.md

 - 👋 Hi, I’m @NOAHBENJ
 - 👀 I’m interested in Software Development/Computer Science!
-- 🌱 I’m currently learning Java, Python, C++, C, and Swift
+- 🌱 I’m currently learning Java, Python, and Swift
-- 💞️ I’m looking to collaborate on iPhone Apps, and small C++ projects!
+- 💞️ I’m looking to collaborate on nothing rn.
 - 📫 How to reach me would be my Discord, NOAHBENJ#8726!

 <!---